 A native Tucsonan, Bern Velasco received his JD, Summa Cum Laude, from the James E. Rogers College of Law at the University of Arizona in 2017.
-He was admitted to practice in May 2017 after achieving the highest score on the February 2017 Arizona Uniform Bar Examination.

 Prior to joining Mesh Clark Rothschild, Bern clerked with the Honorable Peter J. Eckerstrom, Chief Judge of the Arizona Court of Appeals, Division Two.
 During law school, he clerked under Judges Thomas O’Leary and Sean Keenan of the Executive Office for Immigration Review, represented clients as a certified limited practice student with the Pima County Public Defender, and drafted appellate briefs for indigent criminal defendants with the Law Office of Emily Danies.

 While in law school, Bern served as a Note Editor for the Arizona Law Review and his note, Who Are the Real Refugees?
 Labels as Evidence of a Particular Social Group, 59 Ariz.
 L. Rev. 235 (2017), was named Best Published Note.
 Bern also won the Fegtly Moot Court competition, was named Best Oral Advocate (Third Place) in the Boston regional of the National ABA Appellate Advocacy Competition and eared the Distinguished Scholar award.
 His peers selected him as one of two graduation speakers for the class.

 Before returning to Tucson in 2014, Bern served as an associate pastor in Northern California after graduating with honors from Dallas Theological Seminary (Th.
 M. 2008).
 Other professional experience includes serving as a Civil Engineering Assistant with the Pima County Department of Environmental Quality, where he worked after graduating from the University of Arizona with a Bachelor of Environmental Science (2000).